griffithlab/rnaseq_tutorial_wiki/Alignment.md

 tar -xvf alignment_practical.tar
 ```

 Assignment: Align the reads using the skills you learned above.
 Try using Tophat or STAR aligners.
+When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-2---alignment)